Who will the residents be?

 For residents released from a corrections facility, their case manager will work closely with them and the service provider to determine if they are suitable.
 This way the service provider will be certain that the resident will be a good fit and ensures that, when the resident is released to live at the property from a facility, they already have a relationship with some of the support staff.

-Some residents will be sent to live at the property by a Court as part a community-based sentence.
+Some residents will live at the property by a Court as part a community-based sentence.
 For a resident to be referred to live at the property by a Court, they must first have opted in by expressing their interest to their probation officer.
 The probation officer will work with the potential resident and the service provider to assess if they would be suitable and, if they are, they will recommend this to the Court, which makes the final decision.

 In assessing their suitability, the case manager or probation officer will consider: